 Interest judged by searches is still high.
 But it’s back down at similar levels to Christmas, Black Friday and Singles Day from last year.

 So yes, COVID-19 pushed the e-Commerce search baseline up.
 But that initial peak has subsided.

-And yes, it’s been like a short-term adrenalin boost for e-Commerce.
+And yes, it’s been like a short-term adrenalin shot for e-Commerce.
 But, there’s still a lot of thinking to do to work out your longer-term e-Commerce strategy.

 Plus, people have started to head back to stores.
 Look at the queues outside shops in countries which have had more restrictive closures, like this example in the UK.

 E-Commerce is a marathon, not a sprint

 If you rushed out an online offer as a response to the pandemic, now’s a good time to pause and reflect.
 To go back over the parts of the e-Commerce planning process you skipped in the rush to launch.

-When you’re in crisis-mode and rushing, you take short-cuts.
+When you’re rushing in crisis mode, you take shortcuts.
 You focus on moving, and not where the finish line is.

 But e-Commerce is a marathon, not a sprint.
 And winning a marathon takes strategy and planning as well as effort.
 You make more conscious choices about where and when you focus your efforts.

 The helps you work out if you’ve got the right e-Commerce insights.
 The right e-Commerce competitive strategy.
-You need those to define your store’s positioning, its brand identity and to write the briefs which drive your activation.
+You need those to define your store’s positioning and brand identity and to write the briefs to drive your activation.

 What online shoppers want

 Ease and convenience

 Most shopping is still done at actual stores.
 Even though shopping at a store is more hassle than shopping online.

 With online shopping, you just pick up your phone.
 Press a few buttons.
 And, voila.

-Whatever you want magically turns up at your door a few hours, or a few days later.
+Whatever you want magically turns up at your door when you want it.

 At any time of day or night, any day of the week.
 No need to go out.
 No need to physically carry products.